Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 What better way to peer forward in time than to look back on the history of other people who’d already done it?

 Shoo-ster was on to his idea.
-“Scheming for the future, eh?” *Sneaky* librarian!
+"Scheming for the future, eh?" *Sneaky* librarian!

-“Made a new friend on Cimbrean. *Loo*-wiss,” Vemik explained.
-“Scheming for the future is his *job!* And I thought about that, and thought…*my* job, as Given-Man, is the future of my Tribe, my people.
-I’m doing the same thing I always did, just...more, now.”
+"Made a new friend on Cimbrean. *Loo*-wiss," Vemik explained.
+"Scheming for the future is his *job!* And I thought about that, and thought…*my* job, as Given-Man, is the future of my Tribe, my people.
+I’m doing the same thing I always did, just...more, now."

 Shoo-ster chuckled.
-“Yan warned me about you…”
+"Yan warned me about you…"

-“He did?”
+"He did?"

-“Oh yes, I’ve been corresponding with him too, you know.
-He’s awfully fond of you.”
+"Oh yes, I’ve been corresponding with him too, you know.
+He’s awfully fond of you."

-“He worries too much.”
+"He worries too much."
 Vemik trilled a little at that.
-“Funny.
+"Funny.
 I used to think nothing scared him!
-Now, I think he worries like a new mother!”
+Now, I think he worries like a new mother!"

-“Wisdom carries its own terrors,” Shoo-ster intoned sagely.
-“In his case, I think the future is the only thing left that *can* worry him, so he spends a lot of time thinking on it.”
+"Wisdom carries its own terrors," Shoo-ster intoned sagely.
+"In his case, I think the future is the only thing left that *can* worry him, so he spends a lot of time thinking on it."

 Vemik nodded and considered the exhibits they were walking between.
 Humans had made...well, a *lot* of mistakes, over their long history.
 Nothing to blame them for, there, mistakes were how learning happened!
 But it put the People in the good position to see those mistakes and learn from them without having to make them too.